fetchrobotics/docs/source/gazebo.rst

 ---------------------

 Even though Gazebo has a graphical visualization, RVIZ is still the preferred tool for interacting with your robot.

-See the :ref:`tutorial on rviz<rviz>` for usage and details.
+.. include:: visualization.rst
+   :start-after: embed-rviz-start
+   :end-before: embed-rviz-end

 .. _mm_demo: